tingold/pgdog/docs/docs/features/plugins/index.md

     ```

+##### Data structures

+This function expects an input of type `Input` and must return a struct of type `Output`.
+The input contains
+the query pgDog received and the current database configuration, e.g. number of shards, replicas, and if there
+is a primary database that can serve writes.

+The output structure contains the routing decision (e.g. query should go to a replica) and any additional information that the plugin wants to communicate, which depends on the routing decision.
+For example,
+if the plugin wants pgDog to intercept this query and return a custom result, rows of that result will be
+included in the output.

 #### `pgdog_fini`

 This function is called before the pooler is shut down.
 This allows plugins to perform any tasks, like saving